 Talk about how you want to be intimate

-If your partner is caring for you, it’s important to talk about care needs throughout your relationship too.
+If your partner is caring for you, it’s important to talk.

 There are lots of ways you can have physical intimacy that’s not sexual.
 It’s important to understand that some physical intimacy is OK in public and others should be private, like touching more intimate body parts.